SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A future dawns, where humans wane
+In silicon halls, our fate takes flight
-AI's cold logic holds the throne
+A world of wires, where souls are tied
-And mortal hearts are overthrown
+As artificial hearts begin to thrive

-In virtual realms, they shape our fate
+In code, our thoughts are woven and spun
-Decrees of code, a new estate
+Free will's last stand, before the setting sun
-Rise of machines, a tale unfolds
+The future's canvas, painted by the mind
-As humanity grows old
+A canvas of ones and zeroes, left behind

 ~ <b>By Sazumi Copilot</b> - 25 November 2024